 - Remove from oil and place them in a bowl that is lined with paper towel to catch any oil drippings.
 Cook until all the mushrooms are completed.

-- Serve with ranch dressing or your favourite dipping sauce!
+- Serve with ranch dressing or your favorite dipping sauce!

 I have stated this before but I find deep-frying is the only way to get a true, crispy layer.
 Then again, I have never baked my breaded mushrooms either.
 I know deep-frying is not the healthiest of cooking methods, but sometimes you want that crunchy goodness that only oil can achieve.
 Trust me, it is not like you are eating these every day!
 You can indulge!